Problem Formulation: How to calculate the weighted average of the elements in a NumPy array?

-NumPy’s average function computes the average of all numerical values in a NumPy array.
-When used without parameters, it simply calculates the numerical average of all values in the array, no matter the array’s dimensionality.
+np.average(arr) function computes the average of all numerical values in a NumPy array.
+When used with only one array argument, it calculates the numerical average of all values in the array, no matter the array’s dimensionality.
 For example, the expression

 np.average([[1,2],[2,3]]) results in the average value